darrny/Jobu/README.md

 - Utilize **Recharts** for data visualization and insights into your job applications.

 ## Getting Started 🚀
 - Simple visit the [website](https://jobu-jat.netlify.app), log in using google, and start entering your jobs!
-It's that simple.

 ## Tech Stack 🛠️